-We are no longer accepting applications for the Fall 2019 semester.
+We are no longer accepting applications for the Spring 2020 semester.
 The deadline has passed.

-We are now accepting applications for the Spring 2020 semester.
+We are now accepting applications for the Summer 2020 semester.

-The Spring semester application deadline is October 21, 2019.
+The Summer semester application deadline is January 17, 2020.

 The program is full-time (40 hours each week).